Header Banner

 A step above hearts are roses, the most purchased flower on February 14th.
 This one might take you some time to get right, but once you get the hang of it you can probably knock out a whole bouquet of origami roses in a few hours.
 Folding instructions.

-Images by Jo Nakashima/YouTube
+Jo Nakashima/YouTube

 #5.
 Origami Roses Hidden Inside Cubes